KavyaSethia/Reminder-bot/README.md

 ## Features

-- Add a new reminder --> This features take the input from the user about the date, time and reason of the new reminder and saves it to the database.
+- Add a new reminder --> This feature takes the user’s input about the date, time, and reason for the new reminder and saves it to the database.
-- Edit reminder --> This feature edits the existing reminder and replace with that one.
+- Edit reminder --> This feature edits the existing reminder and replaces it with that one.
-- Delete reminder --> This feature is use to delete the existing reminder.
+- Delete reminder --> This feature is used to delete the existing reminder.
-- View reminder --> This feature will give the list of all reminders till that date.
+- Get all reminders --> this feature will give the list of all reminders till that date.
 - Mark reminder as complete --> This feature marks the completed reminder.
-- Reminder notification --> This feature is use to get notification of the reminder at a specific time on the screen.
+- Reminder notification --> This feature is used to get a notification of the reminder at a specific time on the screen.
-- view summary of reminder --> This feature gives the total completed, missed and upcoming
+- Visualization of reminder --> This feature gives the total completed, missed, and upcoming reminders as a bar graph visual
-- Vizualise

 ## Documentation